Success Stories in Dispute Resolution · · 19 min read

 6. Detailed Timeline: Create a timeline of events leading to your dismissal.
 This can offer clarity and context for your assertions, helping you articulate your experience more effectively.

 Maintaining a thorough record will not only strengthen your argument but also provide an advantage during discussions.
-This is crucial for anyone seeking a wrongful termination settlement due to unjust dismissal.
+This is crucial for anyone seeking a due to unjust dismissal.
 In 2022, workers across the U.S. submitted 1,400 fraudulent dismissal lawsuits since the onset of coronavirus-related lockdown measures in March 2020.
 As KJT Law Group wisely states, "Without documentation, it’s just your word against your former employer.

 Each box represents a crucial step in documenting your employment.
 Follow the arrows to ensure you cover all necessary actions for a strong case in the event of wrongful dismissal.